reubenharry/website/content/maths/quantum.md

 ### Bra-ket notation:

 Kets are (normalized) vectors in the state space, bras are dual vectors, i.e. linear functionals from the space to $\C$.
 The notation is basically a convenient visual pun, so that a bra and ket combine to give the inner product (or the outer product in the other order).

+What is important about the notation is that it's used across finite and infinite dimensional settings, and emphasizes the things that generalize between these settings.
+In particular, note that a bra or ket is *basis independent*, and is put into a basis by projection.

+Another useful convention is that, e.g. $\bra{p}$ denotes the eigenvector of $P$ which has $p$ as its eigenvalue.

 ### Phase factor